dropbox/rust-brotli/README.md

 no dependency on the Rust stdlib: this library would be ideal for decompressing within a rust kernel among other things.

-This will be useful to see how C and Rust compare in an apples-to-apples comparison where the same algorithms and data structures and optimizations are employed.
+This is useful to see how C and Rust compare in an apples-to-apples comparison where the same algorithms and data structures and optimizations are employed.

-The current expected performance losses come from

-1. an extra indirection in the hgroups
-2. array bounds checks on every access
-3. no ability to load a full aligned 64 bit or 128 bit item from a [u8]

-the system also enables all syscalls to be "frontloaded" in the initial generation of a memory pool for the allocator.
-Afterwards, SECCOMP can be activated or other mechanisms can be used to secure the application, if desired

 ## Compression Usage

-Rust brotli currently supports compression levels 0 - 9
-They should be bitwise identical to the brotli C compression engine at those levels Recommended lg_window_size is between 20 and 22
+Rust brotli currently supports compression levels 0 - 9 (an approximation similar to 10 is coming soon) They should be bitwise identical to the brotli C compression engine at those levels Recommended lg_window_size is between 20 and 22